LogXide Performance Benchmarks¶

 Key Findings¶

-LogXide Performance Advantages: - 12-25% faster than Picologging across all real I/O scenarios - 2.4-2.5x faster than Structlog in production use cases - Consistent performance across different logging patterns - Rust's native I/O and memory management provide measurable advantages
+LogXide Performance Advantages (file-I/O methodology): - 12-25% faster than Picologging across all real I/O scenarios in this benchmark - 2.4-2.5x faster than Structlog in the same file-I/O scenarios - Consistent performance across the simple / structured / error patterns tested here - Rust's native I/O and memory management provide measurable advantages on this path

-Detailed Comparison: - Simple Logging: LogXide 25% faster than Picologging - Structured Logging: LogXide 12% faster than Picologging (smallest gap) - Error Logging: LogXide 16% faster than Picologging - Overall: LogXide maintains performance advantage in all realistic scenarios
+Detailed Comparison (file-I/O methodology): - Simple Logging: LogXide 25% faster than Picologging - Structured Logging: LogXide 12% faster than Picologging (smallest gap) - Error Logging: LogXide 16% faster than Picologging - Overall: LogXide maintains its advantage across the file-I/O scenarios in this document

 Performance Analysis Summary¶